luapower/luapower-all/nw.md

 The `app:run()` call returns after the last window is destroyed.
 Because of that, `app:quit()` only has to close all windows, and it tries to do that in reverse-creation order.

-### Multi-clicks

-When the user clicks the mouse repeatedly, with a small enough interval between clicks and over the same target, a counter is incremented.
-When the interval between two clicks is larger than the threshold or the mouse is moved too far away from the initial target, the counter is reset (i.e. the click-chain is interrupted).
-Returning true on the `click` event also resets the counter (i.e. interrupts the click chain).

-This allows processing of double-clicks, triple-clicks, or multi-clicks by checking the `count` argument on the `click` event.
-If your app doesn't need to process double-clicks or multi-clicks, you can just ignore the `count` argument.
-If it does, you must return true after processing the multi-click event so that the counter is reset.

-For instance, if your app supports double-click over some target, you must return true when count is 2, otherwise you might get a count of 3 on the next click sometimes, instead of 1 as expected.
-If your app supports both double-click and triple-click over a target, you must return true when the count is 3 to break the click chain, but you must not return anything when the count is 2, or you'll never get a count of 3.

 ### Corner cases